wttech/aemc/README.md

 **AEM Compose**

 AEMC is a versatile tool for managing Adobe Experience Manager (AEM) instances.
 With a comprehensive set of commands, it simplifies tasks such as working CRX packages, OSGi configurations, JCR repository nodes, and more.
-Its seamless integration with Ansible enhances automation capabilities.
+Its seamless integration with Terraform, Pulumi, and Ansible enhances automation capabilities.

 - Reusable core designed to handle advanced dev-ops operations needed to manage AEM instances
 - Various distributions based on core for context-specific use cases: